 While it may seem pretty straightforward, there is a bit of controversy over what exactly counts as black coffee.
 Most people would define black coffee as any coffee (from a standard drip to an espresso) that is brewed and served with no extras.

 So that would mean no sugar, milk, creamer, etc. However, some people consider the addition of add-ins that don’t change the color of the drink (eg. sugar, cinnamon, cacao powder) to be fair game.
 We, however, prefer to stick to the standard definition for a few reasons.

 First, many people who choose to drink black coffee do so specifically to avoid all the add-ins.
 Second, other people who choose to drink black coffee do so to make sure they get the maximum coffee flavor, which won’t happen if you start mixing in other stuff.

 With that in mind, let’s take a look at what brands of coffee are offering the best coffee beans to enjoy brewed all by themselves.

 Roasty Ranked: Best Coffees to Drink Black

-Volcanica Kenya AA (Best Overall)
+Volcanica Kenya AA (Best runner up)

 Kenyan coffee, among several other African varieties, is known for its vibrant, flavorful brews.
 This particular offering from Volcanica is the best coffee to drink black overall, in our opinion.
 If you are new to the unaltered brew, this is a great place to start (and, honestly, you might never leave).